Why the Smartest Electronics Reps Belong to ERA

 Many ERA members say their greatest membership ROI comes from networking with fellow reps and from building peer relationships, both in their own territories and across the globe.
 ERA supports and facilitates networking in a number of ways.

-LOCAL, NATIONAL and INTERNATIONAL – reps network via chapter activities, their INDUSTRY PRODUCT MARKETING GROUPS, conferences and other events as well as ERA’S LINKED IN PAGE.
+LOCAL, NATIONAL and INTERNATIONAL – reps network via chapter activities, their INDUSTRY PRODUCT MARKETING GROUPS, conferences and other events as well as ERA’S LinkedIn page.
 This is how many reps: find new lines and help principals find reps in other territories via referrals from/to fellow members; learn how their peers are solving current problems; share what technology, communications systems and software they use and why; and exchange industry information about trends, principals, customers and more.

 TRADE SHOW ACTIVITIES include special Lines Available Bulletins, business center services, on-site meeting space and programs that are hosted by ERA at major industry events.